 Is it a kayak or a canoe?
-Both use paddles and both get you up and down the water, but just what is the difference between canoeing and kayaking?
-We take a look at the great canoe vs kayak debate…
+Both use paddles and both get you up and down the water.
+But just what is the difference between canoeing and kayaking?

-Tell us simply what the difference is between canoeing and kayaking
+What is the difference between canoeing and kayaking?

 Go on then, tell us more…

 Well, in a canoe the paddler is kneeling or sitting on a bench and the paddle is single bladed.
-In a kayak the paddler is generally seated, with legs outstretched and the the paddle is double bladed.
+In a kayak the paddler is (usually) seated, with legs outstretched.
+A kayak paddle is double bladed.

 No. That’s just the easy way to tell the difference between a canoe and a kayak.
-After that, it’s all about paddle technique, where you’re using your vessel and the pros and cons of both types of boat.
+After that, it’s all about paddle technique, where you’re paddling and the characteristics of both types of boat.

-If you’re in canoe you’ll have a single blade paddle with a ’T’ shaped handle at the top.
-One had holds this ’T’, with the other holding the shaft half way down.
+If you’re in a canoe, you’ll have a single blade paddle with a ’T’ shaped handle at the top.
+One hand holds this ’T’, whilst the other holds the shaft half way down.
 You make strokes in the water to propel yourself forward by plunging the blade into the water and pulling back.
-You then alternate left and right hand side of the canoe.
+You then alternate putting paddle to water on the left and right hand side of the canoe.

 Kayakers have a longer paddle, which has two blades.
-You hold the paddle with both hands shoulder-width apart in the middle of the shaft and dip the right and then the left side into the water to make the paddle stroke.
+You hold the paddle with both hands shoulder-width apart in the middle of the shaft.
+You then dip the right followed by the left side into the water to make the paddle stroke.
 You’ll notice the blades on the paddle are mounted at 90 degrees to each other, so a slight twisting movement is needed as you alternate sides.

 What about the differences in where you can use a canoe or a kayak?

-Although you do see canoes on white water, kayaks are generally the best choice of vessel for riding rapids and white water (in an open canoe the water would just overflow into the canoe).
-It also means kayakers can do those famous ‘eskimo roll’ moves where they ‘capsize’ and right themselves using their hips and the paddle.
+Although you do see canoes on white water, kayaks are generally the best choice of vessel for riding rapids and white water.
+In an open canoe the water would just overflow inside.
+It also means kayakers can do those famous ‘eskimo roll’ moves, where they ‘capsize’ and right themselves using their hips and the paddle.